 The UNSAB was composed of 26 internationally renowned academics, 13 women and 13 men, from both basic and applied research.
 Their combined collective expertise covered a broad range of scientific fields commonly associated with sustainability.
 Additionally, all members had extensive experience in science-based policy advice.

 UNSAB working meetings were held twice a year.
 The first meeting took place in Berlin at the invitation of the German Federal Government in January 2014, in the presence of UN Secretary-General Ban Ki-moon.
-Further meetings followed in Paris (December 2014), Kuala Lumpur (May 2015), Saint Petersburg (December 2014) and Trieste (May 2015).
-UNSAB members worked in both plenary sessions and thematic working groups in order to elaborate statements and recommendations for the UN Secretary-General and the heads of UN organisations.
+Further meetings followed in Paris (December 2014), Kuala Lumpur (May 2015), Saint Petersburg (December 2015) and Trieste (May 2016).
+UNSAB members worked in both plenary sessions and thematic working groups in order to elaborate statements and recommendations for the UN Secretary-General and the heads of UN organizations.
 The UNSAB Secretariat was located at the UNESCO headquarters in Paris.

 Deputy Head International Relations Department